apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/ProtocolCore.md

 ### Responses

-Responses are what the server sends back, ranging from simple confirmations to complex streaming data.
+Use these types to handle the server's responses, from simple confirmations to complex streaming data.

 - ``Response``
 - ``FetchResponse``